ChristianCarey/project_djello/README.md

 ### Cards
 Each card is a small task that needs to be completed.
 Clicking on a card shows a detailed view.
 This view shows the card's description, a list of its members, and options to edit the card, add members, or mark the card as completed.

-Card can be reordered by clicking and dragging.
+Cards can be reordered by clicking and dragging.
 You can also move cards to other lists on the same board.

 ### Members
 Boards and cards have members.
 Members are other users who have special permissions.
 Members of a board can see all of its lists and cards, and can add their own lists and cards.
 If a member creates a card, he or she is automatically one of that card's members.